JetBrains/teamcity-documentation/topics/teamcity-tweaks.md

 The delay between an event (received via polling or WebSockets) and the ajax request to update the UI.

-* With WebSocket, a client receives the event immediately, but reacts to it after the specified interval; as a result, e.g. a started build appears on the Overview page with a delay.
+* With WebSocket, a client receives the event immediately, but reacts to it after the specified interval; as a result, for example, a started build appears on the Overview page with a delay.

-* With polling, a client receives the event during the polling request determined by `teamcity.ui.events.pollInterval` and reacts to it after the delay defined by `teamcity.ui.events.pollInterval`: e.g. a started build appears on the Overview page after `teamcity.ui.events.pollInterval` \+ `teamcity.ui.events.pollInterval` seconds
+* With polling, a client receives the event during the polling request determined by `teamcity.ui.events.pollInterval` and reacts to it after the delay defined by `teamcity.ui.events.pollInterval`: for example, a started build appears on the Overview page after `teamcity.ui.events.pollInterval` \+ `teamcity.ui.events.pollInterval` seconds

 </td>